 Q: What states are affected?

-A: Effective December 2019, we are charging sales tax on orders shipping to: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+A: Effective December 2019, we are charging sales tax on orders shipping to: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 At this time, we are NOT required to charge sales tax on orders shipping to the following states/territories: Alaska, Delaware, Florida, Hawaii, Montana, New Hampshire, Oregon, Mississippi, Puerto Rico, and Washington D.C.
 We will notify customers in these states via email in the event of any changes.

 Q: I have a resale certificate or equivalent documentation that exempts my business from paying sales tax in my state.
 How can I be exempt from sales tax on future CandleScience orders?

 A: That’s great!
 We have a streamlined 2-step process for validating and uploading your resale information.
 We will apply your tax-exempt status to your account once the proper documentation has been received.
 To submit your tax documentation, click here.
 (You must be logged in to access this form).

 Q: My business is registered with the IRS and I have an FEIN (Federal Employer Identification Number).
 Am I exempt from sales tax?